 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.
-The following findings or recommendations were made in the preceding financial audit report.
+There were no findings or recommendations made in the preceding financial audit report.